mz0in/lilac/docs/getting_started/quickstart.md

 - Load [OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca), a popular instruction dataset for tuning LLMs.
-- Find PII (emails, etc)
+- Compute clusters.
+- Delete specific clusters.
-- Find profanity in the responses (using powerful text embeddings)
+- Find profanity in the remaining rows (using powerful text embeddings)
 - Download the enriched dataset as a json file so we can clean it in a Python notebook

 ## Start the web server